cooperj/socsreps.github.io/README.md

 - Duplicate the blank blog template `blank-blog-template.html` and rename
 - If you are adding Images please use the `assets` folder that is in the `blogs` folder to hold them
 - Open your new blog and update with your new text, images, videos etc. Again, remember to update the href tag for any image links
+- Make sure to edit the title, author and date in the post
+- Also make sure to update the meta data contained in the header (This has the title, author, URL and post image URL)
 - When you are finished save the file

 **STEP 2 - Add the new blog to the main Blog page**